Yorivel/Dynamic-Wardrobe/docs/quickstart.md

 That's it!
 Walk into your apartment and the mod takes over.

+{% hint style="info" %}
+**Starting fresh?** If you already have Equipment-EX outfits saved from before installing Dynamic Wardrobe, consider deleting them and recreating your outfits following the naming patterns above.
+Outfits with names that don't match the mod's keywords will be ignored, and names that accidentally collide with location or context keywords can cause unexpected behavior.
+{% endhint %}

+{% hint style="info" %}
+**Avoid redundant names.** Each keyword serves a specific purpose in the mod's matching system — combining keywords that already overlap (like putting `outdoor` together with another keyword) won't work as expected.
+Check the [Advanced Setup](advanced.md) guide to understand how keywords interact before getting creative with outfit names.
+{% endhint %}

 Multiple outfits with the same keyword?
 The mod picks one at random — so **`home cozy`**, **`home towel`**, and **`home lazy`** give V a different look each time.

 {% hint style="info" %}